Hitting the road this Canada Day long weekend?

-Now that the kids are out of school and there's a long weekend ahead of us, many parents are planning to take the first road trip of the summer.
-Road trips are a great way to travel because you’re in the driver’s seat.
-You can decide when to stop, where to stop and for how long.
-Road trips, however, sometimes come with bumps that can slow you down if you’re not prepared.
+As travel restrictions ease up in many parts of the country, this weekend will likely be a busy one on the roads.
+And a road trip is a great way to travel because you’re in the driver’s seat.
+You can decide when to stop, where to stop, and for how long.
+However, road trips sometimes come with bumps that can slow you down if you’re not prepared.

 Rock your family road trip and avoid bumps in the road with these road trip essentials.

 1. Make sure you’ve got all your car-related documents